 Advertising theory tells us that a consumer needs to see a product 6-7 times before pulling the trigger.
 Use this funnel to help guide you through which metrics to optimize for and focus on, then map back to your goals.

 Interest + Education: Likes, Comments, Shares, and Sends

 Conversion or Purchase: Promo Code Redemptions, Affiliate Sales, Paid Media Results

 Persuasion Over Performance

-Other key metrics to help you evaluate the qualitative data are overall positive sentiment.
+Positive sentiment is another qualitative key metric to help you evaluate success.
 Sometimes one great comment can tell a more impactful success story than a whole slide of stats.
 The zoom-out is essential, but so is the zoom-in.
 Remember that one like for the right reason is better than receiving five likes for the wrong one.